Rhetorical situation: Cooper

+Challenges to rhetorical ecology

+Jones

+In 2021, Madison Jones published an article titled "A Counterhistory of Rhetorical Ecologies", challenging the rhetorical ecology framework.
+In the article, he explicitly acknowledges that he is not writing off the theory as something inherently bad; rather, he is observing complications within it and offering up creative new perspectives on the topic.
+He begins by outlining the various environmental, colonial, and nuclear issues that arise when the metaphor of ecology is invoked.
+Tying this back to rhetoric, he argues that spatiotemporal issues within the idea of rhetorical ecology (i.e., issues that are related to the location and timing of a rhetorical event) are directly linked back to these historical realities interwoven into the larger idea of ecology.
+He suggests the framework of field histories as a way to acknowledge the complicated history of the field of ecology as it is used rhetorically.
+He particularly focuses on the need to employ place-based and community-engaged research to better understand the history of the discipline and work toward shaping a better future.

+Other recent theories and applications

 Gallagher

-John R. Gallagher's 2015 article, "The Rhetorical Template," addresses the rhetorical situation in relation to "Web 2.0" and the templates of social networking sites, such as Facebook.
+John R. Gallagher's 2015 article, "The Rhetorical Template", addresses the rhetorical situation in relation to "Web 2.0" and the templates of social networking sites, such as Facebook.
 Gallagher defines these Web 2.0 templates as "prefabricated designs that allow writers to create a coherent text."
 Gallagher contends that rhetorical templates offer a new approach to making meaning within new exigency.
 Rhetorical templates function within constraints of the genre, but also affect the exigence and purpose by creating how the text is written and read.